-Teenagers's lustful frivolity could be the rich man's essential contribution to some sort of democracy.
+Teenagers's lustful frivolity could well be the rich man's essential contribution to some sort of democracy.

-By offending many healthy teenage outlets we become humorless; by repressing them we become dracula-like, or reformatory free from the sensual perfume of life; maybe poisonous to be with.
+By offending many healthy teenage outlets we become humourless; by repressing them we become dracula-like, or reformatory - free from the sensual perfume of life; maybe poisonous to be with.

-Some of our most delightful pleasures start off at teenage.
+Some delights and pleasures start off at teenage.

-Teenage is often misled and bonded to many ensnaring and untrue ideas
+2. Teenage is often misled and bonded to many ensnaring and untrue ideas.

-Wheras power leads man toward arrogance, teenage reminds him of many gross and minor limitations.
-But teenage also reminds him of the richness and diversity of the opposite sex, no matter how.
-Yes, the teens and teenagers can cleanse a lot (cf. similar concerns by John F. Kennedy on poetry).
+Whereas power leads man toward arrogance, teenage reminds him of many gross and minor limitations.
+But teenage also reminds him of the richness and diversity of the opposite sex somehow and may cleanse a lot.
+(Cf. John F. Kennedy on poetry).

-Teenage is the grand arbiter of keen poetic awareness, and can bring about healthy unions of body and mind.
+Teenage can bring about healthy unions of body and mind in different ways.

-Teenage is linked to an art of living that may be fit for being true and make it with meagre arrogance too.
+Teenage may be fit for being true and make it with meagre arrogance too.

 Think with the wise, but talk with teenagers all the same (cf. Greek proverb).

 You won't find it in the Bible, but see if it does not fit: "Fit puberty is mine, says the Lord" - and created humans in his likeness - image.